 Officially Supported PipelinesReflex can be used with any CPL-based pipeline.
 Some pipelines provide Reflex-based workflows in their public releases.
 Please refer to this table for information about supported modes, tutorials, example data sets and user manuals.

-Reflex System RequirementsReflex is written in Java and at present is certified for:
+Reflex System RequirementsReflex is written in Java and is known to work in the following systems:

 - Ubuntu 12.04 64 bits